openhab/openhab-alexa/README.md

 TV	| Indicates the endpoint is a television.

 #### Supported Group mapping tags
-* Groups are always tagged in the format "Alexa.Endpoint.{category}", where {category} represents on of the default catagories listed above.
+* Groups are always tagged in the format "Alexa.Endpoint.{category}", where {category} represents on of the default categories listed above.
 * Example ```["Alexa.Endpoint.Thermostat"]```
 * Child item categories are ignored and only the group category is used on items.
 * Case is ignored on the category part of the tag and any value will be made all uppercase before its passed to the Alexa API.